-This month we meet national observer and LAM webmaster Mark Clarke.
+This month we meet National Observer and LAM Webmaster Mark Clarke.

-I passed my bike test 6 years ago at the ripe old age of 50 - clearly, having my second mid-life crisis.
-After being wiped out by a car 9 months later, I thought it may be a good idea to invest in further training.
-Once I’d recovered from surgery, one of my friends suggested I check out 'Bike Safe' and I duly signed up for one of the sessions at the Warren.
-Riding with the Met Police was an amazing experience and they introduced me to the concept of Advanced Riding and mentioned that LAM was my local group.
-I immediately registered with the IAM and joined the club, passed my test in 2016, became an Observer in 2017 and National Observer in 2020.
+I passed my bike test 6 years ago at the ripe old age of 50, clearly having my second mid-life crisis.
+I was then duly wiped out by a car 9 months later.
+Once I’d recovered from surgery, I thought it might be a good idea to invest in some further training.
+One of my friends suggested I check out Bike Safe and I signed up for one of the sessions at the Warren.
+Riding with the Met Police was an amazing experience and they introduced me to the concept of Advanced Riding.
+I immediately signed up with the IAM and joined LAM.
+I passed my test in 2016, became an Observer in 2017 and National Observer in 2020.
 The club is fantastic with outstanding members, many of whom have become friends.
 I try to put as much back into the club as possible and I also serve on the Committee, Training Team and LAM Webmaster.

 My snood.
 It's like Arthur's blanket in Hitchhikers' Guide to the Galaxy.
 You can't go anywhere without your snood.

 Kawasaki Ninja 1000SX and I've had three of them so far.
 It's a sports tourer, about 80% sports and 20% tourer.
 It does everything amazingly well, from commuting, track, touring, twisties and a trip to the shops.
 It's a brilliant bike and completely flatters my riding.